 Pursuant to the offer letter agreement, Messrs.
 Lolmaugh and Davis and Ms. Lunan are entitled to receive severance benefits if their employment is terminated by us without severance cause at any time or if they resign for good reason (as such terms are defined in the offer letter agreements), subject to execution of a full release in our favor.
 In such an event, Messrs.
 Lolmaugh and Davis and Ms. Lunan are entitled to continued payment of their base salary for six months and an additional payment in an amount equal to six times our contribution amount for the monthly health insurance premium for them during the month immediately prior to termination.
 Upon a change of control (as such term is defined in the applicable Omnibus Plans), Messrs.
-Lolmaugh and Davis and Ms. Lunan are also entitled to full vesting acceleration with respect to any unvested stock options if they are not offered employment by the successor entity, or if they are terminated without cause (as defined in the 2012 Omnibus Award Plan, for Messrs.
+Lolmaugh and Davis and Ms. Lunan are not offered employment by the successor entity, or if they are terminated without cause (as defined in the 2012 Omnibus Award Plan, for Messrs.
 Lolmaugh and Davis, and the 2021 Omnibus Plan, for Ms. Lunan) or constructively terminated prior to the first anniversary of the change of control.
 Prior to her retirement, Ms. DiMattia would have been entitled to the same benefits as Messrs.
 Lolmaugh and Davis under her offer letter agreement if her employment had been terminated by the Company without severance cause, or if she had resigned for good reason, or if a change of control had occurred.